gammu/gammu/docs/develop/python/gammu.rst

       :param Type: Memory type, one of ``ME``, ``SM``, ``ON``, ``DC``, ``RC``, ``MC``, ``MT``, ``FD``, ``VM``
       :type Type: string
-      :return: Hash with information about memory (Used and Free)
+      :return: Dictionary with information about memory (Used and Free)
-      :rtype: hash
+      :rtype: dict

    .. method:: GetModel()